-You can keep your angry customers from getting angrier by confidently acknowledging their anger and responding to it.
-You can respond to anger with a statement like, “Clearly you’re upset and I want you to know that getting to the bottom of this is just as important to me as it is to you.”
+You can keep your angry customers from getting more upset by confidently acknowledging their anger and responding to it.
+You can respond to anger with a statement like, “Clearly you’re upset, and I want you to know that getting to the bottom of this is just as important to me as it is to you.”
 This statement directly and professionally addresses anger – without- making the customer even angrier.
 Now that the anger has been acknowledged, you have completed the communication chain.

 Listening with the intent to understand gives you empathy for the customer and puts you in the position to solve the real issues.
-Once you really understand your customer, you naturally begin to communicate with empathy and to communicate more effectively.
-Your customer, who feels understood, can now begin to understand you.
+Once you really understand your customer, you naturally begin to communicate with empathy and to communicate more efficiently.
+Your customer, who feels understood, can now start to understand you.

 Don’t belabor your point…no matter how right you are.